 Compounding the problem is the fact that health insurance is very complex, and consumers can easily make very serious mistakes that end up costing them tens of thousands of dollars – after it’s too late.

 Naturally, with the growth of the internet has come the growth of “online” health insurance marketplaces.
 Unlike term life insurance, auto or homeowner’s insurance, health insurance has so many moving parts that it is not a commodity easily compared or purchased online.
 You are not buying an airline ticket from Travelocity, or a book from Amazon!
-Many online health insurance shoppers are duped into buying a virtually worthless “discount” plan instead of real insurance.
+Many online health insurance shoppers are duped into buying a virtually worthless “discount” plan instead of real insurance check out swishcash emergency cash immediately.
 Other consumers are under the mistaken impression that buying online will lower their premium – not true!

 Here are the main problems in comparing and applying for health insurance from one of the online marketplaces.